heymcgovern/heymcgovern.github.io/_portfolio/new-app-release.md

 I slotted into the team and created guides that explained what the app did and how it works.
 I included screenshots and short videos in guides that explained how to do common tasks.

-As a prototype app, the UI was a bit rough around the edges so docs were essential to surfacing some of the features.
+As a prototype app, the UI was a bit rough around the edges so docs were essential to surfacing the features.
 It contributed to a smooth launch, as we had docs on how to download and install.

 As part of the process, I re-structured the release content space and created templates to speed up future releases.